Yuexiushan Stadium

-The Yuexiushan Stadium (越秀山体育场 (越秀山體育場, Jyut⁶sau³saan¹ Tai²juk⁶coeng⁴)) is a multi-purpose stadium in Guangzhou, Guangdong, China, named for its location at the foot of Yuexiu Hill.
+The Yuexiushan Stadium (越秀山体育场 (越秀山體育場, Jyut⁶sau³saan¹ Tai²juk⁶coeng⁴)) is a multi-purpose stadium in Guangzhou, Guangdong, China, named after its location at the foot of Yuexiu Hill.
 It is currently mostly used for football matches and also sometimes for athletics.
-It is located on 4 Yingyuan Road.
+It is located on 34 Yingyuan Road.
 The stadium is owned by the Guangzhou Sports Bureau.

 The original stadium at the same location opened before 1926.
-In 1950, it was completely rebuild with a capacity for 35,000 people.
+In 1950, it was completely rebuilt with a capacity for 35,000 people.
 However, following renovation and the installation of fixed seating in 2012, the capacity is now 18,000.

 The stadium is best reached by taking Guangzhou Metro Line 2 to Sun Yat-Sen Memorial Hall Station.